AkashKumarSingh11032001/Project-Euler/README.md

 Q11 : Actually I completed this question but the main resone for not to post here is that it take about 89 sec to give result,So i'm trying to improve that.

+Q12 : Here once again , we don't needed any fast and furious concept ro solve this question , Please have a look on code.